Frequently Asked Questions

 -

-If we’re able to reallocate your time to another client, you won’t be charged.
+If we are able to reallocate your appointment time to another client, you will not be charged.

-You can call our office anytime (including after hours) and leave a message with our answering service.
+You may call our office at any time, including after hours, and leave a message on our answering service.
+We will return your call as soon as possible.

-Another client who may have been waiting for an appointment
+Another client who may be waiting for an appointment

-The clinician, who has set aside time and prepared for your session
+The clinician who has prepared for the session

 -